 Test your smoke alarms once a month and change the batteries every six months

 Change the batteries in your smoke alarms whenever you turn your clocks

-Everyone loves grilling out in the barbecue, especially during the summer.
+Everyone loves grilling out on the barbecue, especially during the summer.

 Unfortunately, during this summer fun, fires can start because of the grill.

 We recommend preventing a fire hazard by not keeping your grill against the house and by cleaning your grill after every use.

 Live Christmas trees are a great addition to any home during the holiday season, but did you know they can be a huge fire hazard.